JoseLavado/JoseLavado/README.md

 <h1>Hi, I'm Jose Lavado! <br/></h1>
-<b>An IT System Administrator with over 15 years of experience on deploying, monitoring and troubleshooting various IT critical projects.</b>
+<b>An IT System Administrator with over 15 years of experience on deploying, monitoring and troubleshooting various IT projects.</b>

 <h2>👨‍💻 Active Directory Projects:</h2>